-Join Ugo Monye in the fight against prostate cancer this Black History Month.
+Join Ugo Monye in fighting prostate cancer this Black History Month

 October marks the start of Black History Month, celebrating the history, achievements and contributions of black people in the UK.